yttriumz/notes-foam/notes-OS/Linux/openSUSE/tweak-P1-Gen2.md

 ## Fingerprint

-1. Check whether the device is supported from [the official page](https://fprint.freedesktop.org/supported-devices.html).
+1. Check whether the device is supported on [the official site](https://fprint.freedesktop.org/supported-devices.html).
 Unsupported devices can be found [here](https://gitlab.freedesktop.org/libfprint/wiki/-/wikis/Unsupported%20Devices).

    USB Device info can be checked via `lsusb` or *Info Center > Devices > USB Devices*.
 2. Install `fprintd` and `fprintd-pam`.